GabrielSCabrera/BanterBot/README.md

 # Setting `greet` to True instructs BanterBot to initiate the converstion.
 Otherwise, the user must initiate.
 interface.run(greet=True)
 ```

-There are several ready-to-go characters in the `characters` directory, which is included in the package repository.

 ## Chat Logs